 If you work in advertising, it’s almost a given that you should become or are already familiar with Connected TV advertising, or CTV advertising.
 This type of advertising helps brands reach the audiences they serve on smart televisions or CTV devices.
-Connected TV is short form, non skippable online advertising targeted to relevant content channels or audiences.
+Connected TV is short-form, non-skippable online advertising targeted to relevant content channels or audiences.
 It’s basically any TV that can be connected to the internet, accessing content beyond what you may see from regular TV or cable programmers.

 CTV Connected TV is different from traditional TV in the sense that the television connects to the internet.
-This includes Apple TV, Smart TVs, Tivo and Roku devices, X-box, and Playstation consoles.
+This includes Apple TV, Smart TVs, Tivo and Roku devices, X-box, and PlayStation consoles.
 This creates a huge appeal for advertisers because not only is it the future of video advertising, but it has huge market value and penetration.

 What is CTV Advertising?

-Imagine the ads that show up on Hulu where viewers are watching content that isn’t on a TV station, but a streaming platform.
+Imagine the ads that show up on Hulu where viewers are watching content that isn’t on a TV station, but on a streaming platform.
 While the experience may be similar to what you see on traditional TV, viewers allow these ads to continue watching the content.
 Video advertising in this manner is shown before and during the content when viewers are willing to watch the content.

 In fact, CTV is everywhere, as internet-based platforms keep producing their own content.
 About +80% of households owned a CTV device in the United States.
 Millennials grow up with CTV which makes advertising in this manner easier to reach targeted audiences.
-CTV is even a low-cost way for viewers to watch programming they love.
-Most CTV viewers don’t mind the CTV ads, and these CTV ads ultimately provide an advertiser a higher return on investment.
+CTV is even a low-cost way for viewers to watch the programming they love.
+Most CTV viewers don’t mind the CTV ads, and these CTV ads ultimately provide an advertiser with a higher return on investment.
 With over 160 Americans streaming on a CTV device every month last year, the use of CTV obviously grew, but more importantly, so have the opportunities for advertisers.
 To date, CTV only accounts for close to 10% of linear TV ad dollars, so the inventory is very low for advertisers entering this space to accurately reach your target audience.
 As this CTV trend continues to rise, this space’s advertising dollars will shift toward almost all linear TV use on CTV.